-- 2. Continue pressing the ACCESS LEVEL THREE FUNCTIONS button until HEAD OUT light pulses.

-Any existing Zone Fault lights are suppressed and the zone light(s) for any zone(s) with a head out fault are illuminated, e.g. if a detector head has been removed on zone 2, Zone 2's Fault light will be lit. - To find out if an open circuit fault has occurred on a zone circuit: - 1.
-Follow steps 1 and 2 outlined above until the OPEN CIRCUIT light pulses. - 2.
-Any existing Zone Fault lights are suppressed and the zone light(s) for any zone(s) with an open circuit fault are illuminated, e.g. if the wiring on zone 6 is broken, Zone 6's Fault light will be lit. - To find out if a short circuit fault has occurred on a zone circuit: - 1.
+- 2. Continue pressing the ACCESS LEVEL THREE FUNCTIONS button until OPEN CIRCUIT light pulses.
+Any existing Zone Fault lights are suppressed and the zone light(s) for any zone(s) with an open circuit fault are lit, e.g. if the wiring on zone 6 is broken, zone 6's Fault light will be lit. - To find out if a short circuit fault has occurred on a detector zone: - 1.
 Follow steps 1 and 2 detailed above until the SHORT CIRCUIT light pulses. - 2.
-Any existing Zone Fault lights are suppressed and the zone light(s) for any zone (s) that have a short circuit fault are illuminated, e.g. if the wiring on zone 4 has been shorted, Zone 4's Fault light will be lit.
+Any existing Zone Fault lights are suppressed and the zone light(s) for any zone (s) that have a short circuit fault are lit, e.g. if the wiring on zone 4 has been shorted, zone 4's Fault light will be lit.